RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 Figure above shows a visualization of the PDB after basic fixes (missing heavy atoms added) at the top left, after adding all hydrogen atoms (top right), after adding a solvent box (bottom left) and after adding ions (bottom right).

 .. note:: Even though OpenMM_Modeller exits successfully without errors you should be highly
-    critical of the final results and visual inspection of the PDB-files will always be required.
+    critical of the final results and visual inspection of the final system PDB-file should always be a requirement.
     Pay special attention to the environment around unusual residues and inspect the protonation states of titratable residues, e.g. by analyzing hydrogen bonding networks.
     Histidine protonation states are especially important (and C/N assignments may even be wrong in the X-ray structure).